torvalds/linux/Documentation/process/volatile-considered-harmful.rst

 safe (spinlocks, mutexes, memory barriers, etc.) are designed to prevent unwanted optimization.
 If they are being used properly, there will be no need to use volatile as well.
-If volatile is still necessary, there is almost certainly a bug in the code somewhere.
+If volatile is still necessary, there is almost certainly a  in the code somewhere.
 In properly-written kernel code, volatile can only serve to slow things down.

 Consider a typical block of kernel code::